 You might come out with a few job offers once you finish, as bike shops are always looking for qualified bike mechanics.

-You could be even be recruited as a mechanic for one of the many cycling events that happen all year round in different places of the world.
+You could be even be recruited as a technician for one of the many cycling events that happen all year round in different places of the world.

 Another way to increase your knowledge would be to read as many bike mechanic books as you can get your hands on.